ON THIS PAGE (Part I) Emphasis Mine In Bible Verses

 One objection raised against the idea that the tower of Babel was a ziggurat is that migdăl the Hebrew word translated 'tower', was a watchtower often used in a military context.
 See for example, Judges 8:9-17, 9:51, 2 Kings 9:17, 2 Kings 17:9, Ezekiel 26:9 etc.

-Quite simply, the Israelites did not have a specific term for 'ziggurat' because these constructions were not part of the Hebrew culture when the Bible was written.
 In any case, the word migdăl is derived from gâdal, which means to grow, be great or magnify, which is quite an accurate description of the enormous ziggurats.

-The Babylonian Kings and Their Ziggurats/Temples
+The Babylonian Kings and Their Ziggurats (And The Connection to The Tower of Babel)

-Etemenanki: The ruins of Babylon, the most famous city in ancient Mesopotamia, lie in modern-day Iraq some 60 miles southwest of Baghdad.
-It was the site of the very impressive seven storey ziggurat, constructed by Nebuchadnezzar as part of the sacred complex in Babylon.
+The ruins of Babylon, the most famous city in ancient Mesopotamia, lie in modern-day Iraq some 60 miles southwest of Baghdad.
+It was the site of the very impressive seven storey ziggurat constructed by Nebuchadnezzar as part of the sacred complex in Babylon.
 The ziggurat was called Etemenanki, or "temple of the foundation of heaven and earth".

 The Ésagila, a Sumerian name signifying 'a temple whose top is lofty' was the most important temple complex in ancient Babylon, dedicated to the god Marduk, the patron deity of that city.
 [03]

-The Sacred Complex of Babylon, comprising the Esagila temple dedicated to the God of Marduk and the ziggurat Etemenanki (the legendary Tower of Babylon), constituted the spiritual and political hearth of Babylon, capital of the Old Kingdom of Babylonia.
 Both of these Mesopotamian architectural components formed one unit, so that the low temple Esagila, is neither in its construction nor in its content to be separated from Etemenanki.
 Their cultic connection was established by the procession street Aj-ibur-shapu running between them, which allowed equal access to both sanctuaries.
 [04]

 See THIS site for maps and photographs